Gallagher Mobile Connect SDK for iOS - Developer Guide

 Example: Xcode project settings embedded binaries

-NOTE: The sample project may contain a reference to SaltoJustINMobileSDK.xcframework.
+Note: The sample project may contain a reference to SaltoJustINMobileSDK.xcframework.

 If your Command Centre server does not have a Salto integration, then you will not need this, and you can remove the reference.